 State Revolving Fund (SRF) offers long-term, low-interest rate loans for a variety of public drinking water and waste water facilities.
 Fixed rate financing for up to 100% of eligible project costs is available at below-market rates.
 Interest rates and loan policies are updated and published at least annually by RIA in October.
-Beginning in FY 2020, the interest rates are subject to change on March 1, 2020 for the last half of the 10 month period to qualify for a FY 2020 loan.
+In FY 2022, the interest rates are subject to change on March 1, 2022 for the last half of the 10 month period to qualify for a FY 2022 loan.

 The loan term may extend up to 30 years, not to exceed the useful life of a project.
 A blended amortization schedule may be provided when the useful life of component parts of a project differ.